google/sandboxed-api/oss-internship-2020/guetzli/README.md

 * `tests/guetzli_sapi_test.cc` - example usage of Guetzli sandboxed API.
 * `tests/guetzli_transaction_test.cc` - example usage of Guetzli transaction.

+To run tests use following command:
+`bazel test ...`

 Also, there is an example of custom security policy for your sandbox in `guetzli_sandbox.h`